Lukaszpg/zadanie_kalkulator_s/README.md

 # Contract currency calculator

 This project is a recruitment task.
-Calculator can be used to calculate monthly contract earnings in Polish Zloty using following countries currency:
+Calculator can be used to calculate monthly contract earnings in Polish Zloty using following countries:

 - United Kingdom (25% tax cut, 600 GBP fixed costs)
 - Germany (20% tax cut, 800 EUR fixed costs)